6mile/tvpo/playbooks/OPEN-SOURCE-PROJECT-TVPO-PLAYBOOK.md

 ### Objectives

+(Reminder: These are just examples.
+Replace with your own.)

 1. Gain administrative access to the repo
 2. Compromise the maintainer of the project
 3. Deploy backdoor into the target repository